TheOdinProject/curriculum/javascript/path.md

 2. PROJECT: Putting Google Maps Onto Your Site /project_apis.md
     Just about every business has a contact page with a map pointing to their location.
 Build one with the Google Maps API.
-3. Working with a Rails Back End and API /rails_backend.md
+3. Using Ruby on Rails For Your Back End /rails_backend.md
     You've got experience working with APIs, now it's time to treat your Rails app like one.
 4. PROJECT: Where's Waldo (A Photo Tagging App)